Contesting a Will is never easy. Our Contentious Probate solicitors specialise in contesting Probate effectively with minimal stress and friction.

 In order to begin the process of distributing a person’s estate after death in accordance with their Will, the Executor of the Will is legally required to seek a Grant of Probate.
-A Grant of Probate is only not required in rare cases, like if the deceased’s estate is worth less than £10,000.
+A Grant of Probate is only not required in rare cases; we will be able to advise you further regarding these.

 When a dispute arises regarding the validity or contents of a Will, or how the deceased’s estate is distributed after death, this is known as Contentious Probate.